targetta/ankaflow/docs/index.md

-# Duckflow - Run Data Pipelines Anywhere
+# AnkaFlow - Run Data Pipelines Anywhere

 **From REST APIs to SQL, from Local Python to Browser Execution**

 ---

-## What is Duckflow?
+## What is AnkaFlow?

-Duckflow is a YAML-driven, SQL-powered data pipeline framework designed for both local Python and in-browser (Pyodide) execution.
+AnkaFlow is a YAML-driven, SQL-powered data pipeline framework designed for both local Python and in-browser (Pyodide) execution.
 It enables seamless extraction, transformation, and joining of data across REST APIs, cloud storage, and databases, all without writing custom Python code.

 **Write your pipeline once, run it anywhere.**